 Under any such circumstance, the probate court acts according to the Texas laws of intestate succession to determine the distribution of the decedent’s property.
 There are three primary factors:

-The attorneys at Romano & Sumner can help you avoid this headache by helping you plan your estate and drafting a will.
+The wills attorneys at Romano & Sumner can help you avoid this headache by helping you plan your estate and drafting a will.
 Let a Sugar Land lawyer help you with the determination of heirs for a smooth asset distribution process.

 A surviving spouse has priority and shall receive the decedent’s 50% share of all community property.
 Children of the decedent and the grandchildren of the decedent are next in line if there is no surviving spouse or the decedent never married.
 Absent these family members, the laws of intestacy look to surviving parents, siblings, and other blood relatives.
 If no surviving relatives can be found, the estate of the deceased “escheats” to the state of Texas, meaning that as no heirs can be determined, all property is transferred to the state.